norcams/docs-enduser/docs/security-group-sanity.rst

 Wrong Subnet Mask
 -----------------

-The system accepts what we consider to be a «wrong» subnet mask and IP combination.
+The system accepts what we consider to be a wrong subnet mask and IP combination.
 For example, the system accepts ``129.240.114.36/0`` as a valid CIDR_ address.
 However, this is identical to ``0.0.0.0/0`` as a subnet mask of ``0`` negates the IP address in its entirety.
 This is an extreme example, in which the user probably wanted to give access to a single host but ended up giving access to the entire internet.
 The correct CIDR_ address that describes a single host in this case would be ``129.240.114.36/32``.

 A less extreme example would be ``129.240.114.0/16``.
 The subnet mask of ``16`` is too low number, and this CIDR_ address is effectively the